What’s first? Is it to be happy? Is it to look at your life and be satisfied? Or is any of this even realistic?

 I thought a good job and a strong career would make me happy.
 I thought that money would make my life better.
 But something was amiss.

 First, no one pays anyone just because they like them.
-Secondly, no one will hire a person, just because the want someone to come in and take up space.
+Secondly, no one will hire a person just because they want someone to come in and take up space.

 No, work means work.